ROCm/rocr_debug_agent/README.md

   If not specified, only wavefronts that have a triggering event are printed.

+- __``-p``, ``--precise-memory``__

+  Enable precise memory operations if supported by the devices.

+  When an exception occurs, precise memory ensures that the PC points to the instruction immediately following the one that caused the exception.

 - __``-s [DIR]``, ``--save-code-objects[=DIR]``__

   Saves all loaded code objects.
 If the directory is not specified, the code